singlalipsy/singlalipsy/README.md

 ### Hello! 👋 I am Lipsy -> Tech Enthusiast | Software Developer

-I strongly believe that everything happens for a reason!!
+-- ⚡⚡  I strongly believe that everything happens for a reason!!

+-- 🔭 🔭 A Java Professional with 6 years of industry experience and capability of developing complex technical solutions.
+Possess leadership ability and commitment to implement time sensitive projects.

 <!--